Aashirvad Cinemas

-Aashirvad Cinemas is an Indian film production company based in Kochi, Kerala.
-It was established in 2000 by Antony Perumbavoor, since then, it has produced over 30 Malayalam films, starring Mohanlal.
+Aashirvad Cinemas is an Indian film production and distribution company based in Kochi, Kerala.
+It was established in 1999 by Antony Perumbavoor and Mohanlal, since then, it has produced over 30 Malayalam films, starring Mohanlal.
 Since 2009, the company co-operates with the distribution company Maxlab Cinemas and Entertainments co-founded by Mohanlal and Antony Perumbavoor for distributing films.
 It is one among the most active and leading production houses in the Malayalam film industry.

-Aashirvad Cinemas has established itself by producing several hits such as Narasimham (2000), Ravanaprabhu (2001), Naran (2005),Rasathanthram (2006), Drishyam (2013), Oppam (2016), and Lucifer (2019).
+Aashirvad Cinemas has established itself by producing several hits such as Narasimham (2000), Ravanaprabhu (2001), Naran (2005),Rasathanthram (2006), Drishyam (2013), Oppam (2016), Lucifer (2019) and Neru (2023).
 It has also produced three of the most expensive Malayalam films — Odiyan (2018), Lucifer (2019), and Marakkar: Arabikadalinte Simham (2020) with Marakkar not being profitable ventures for the production house.

 Aashirvad Cinemas has won several awards, including two National Film Awards, four Kerala State Film Awards and a Filmfare Awards South.
 In 2019, Aashirvad Cinemas opened office in Hong Kong with the name Feitian Aashirvad Cinemas and signed an agreement with a Chinese film production company to co-produce and distribute films in China.
 Aashirvad Cinemas is the currently the biggest production company in Mollywood.
-It has made big budget films like Odiyan (₹30 crore), Lucifer (₹35 crore) and Marakkar: Arabikadalinte Simham (₹100 crore).
+It has made big budget films like Odiyan (₹30 crore), Lucifer (₹35 crore), Marakkar: Arabikadalinte Simham (₹100 crore), and Barroz (₹150 crore).
+It also made the 2025 film L2: Empuraan, co-producing with Lyca Productions and Sree Gokulam Movies, which became the highest-grossing Malayalam film of all time.

 History

+2000-2010

-Aashirvad Cinemas was founded by Mohanlal's former chauffeur Antony Perumbavoor in 2000.
+Aashirvad Cinemas was founded by Mohanlal's former chauffeur Antony Perumbavoor in 1999.
 Its first production was the 2000 film, Narasimham.
 The company's next was the 2001 action drama film, Raavanaprabhu, which was a sequel to the 1993 film, Devasuram.
 The film won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
 Over the years, Aashrivad Cinemas have continued to receive great reception and success for their films and continue making new records.
 The action drama Natturajavu was the only release in 2004.
 It released coinciding with the festival of Onam and was the winner among the Onam releases.
 Joshiy-directed action drama Naran was the only release in 2005, which was the winner among the Onam releases of the year.
 In the following year, Sathyan Anthikkad-directed family drama Rasathanthram became a commercial success.
 Two films released in 2009, action film Sagar Alias Jackie Reloaded directed by Amal Neerad, a spiritual successor to Mohanlal's 1987 film Irupatham Noottandu.
 It had a good opening which did not sustain in the following weeks.